SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 The docker images for this application are therefore going to be substantially faster to build and smaller in size than the images we are used to that use PyTorch.

-1. Start by enabling the service: `Google Artifact Registry API` and `Google Cloud Build API`.
+1. Start by enabling the services `Google Artifact Registry API` and `Google Cloud Build API`.
 This can be done through the website (by searching for the services) or can also be enabled from the terminal:

     ```bash